-She spends most of her spare time either riding and training horses for competition (mostly eventing), renovating her house with her husband Dan or trying to keep their toddler out of trouble.
+She spends most of her spare time either riding and training horses for competition (mostly eventing), attacking her garden with her husband Dan or trying to keep their 2 small kids out of trouble.

 Congratulations, Sara, for passing her exams to become member of the Australia and New Zealand College of Veterinary Science in Sheep Medicine.
 She is now back at Vet Services from her recent maternity leave.

 Sara developed her passion for sheep health growing up on a sheep farm in Quebec, Canada.
 Before becoming a vet she worked as a shepherd in Canada, the US, and New Zealand, as well as visiting and working on sheep farms in Australia, the UK, France, Switzerland and Spain.

 She has worked with sheep in intensive and extensive situations, on large and small flocks, and on several dairy sheep farms.
 She gained a Master’s degree in sheep behaviour from the University of Guelph in Canada in 2006, and finished her veterinary degree at Massey University in New Zealand in 2010.
 She worked in Taumarunui for two years before moving to the Wairarapa, where she has been since 2012.